LIVE PITCH EVENT

 The 2017 UIC Startup Challenge will take place on Monday, April 10, 2017!
-Mark your calendars and save the date!
+Please join us at this exciting event to cheer on the teams as they pitch their startup ideas!

 For more information about our upcoming UIC Startup Challenge events & workshops, please visit the 2017 UIC Startup Challenge website.